wiepstikvoort/scientificProgramming/README.md

 * use the two JavaScript examples ([htmljs.template.html](htmljs.template.html) and [wikidata.template.html](wikidata.template.html)) to create a simple, running HTML example that runs a simple SPARQL query
 * learn how to use the web browser console

+##### Javascript Library

+Wikibase SDK javascript library is used in the template file [wikidata.template.html](wikidata.template.html) as a dependency to provide the functionality of executing a SPARQL query over WikiData SPARQL endpoint and retrieve the data as json in the browser.
+Wikibase SDK library is released under MIT License.
+For additional information, plase visit <https://github.com/maxlath/wikibase-sdk> repository.

 Additional resources:

 * [Programming in the Life Sciences #4: communication from within HTML](https://chem-bla-ics.blogspot.com/2013/10/programming-in-life-sciences-4.html)